JonathanBanerjee/JonathanBanerjee/README.md

 - 💻 I'm passionate about building scalable and reliable applications.
 - 🌎 I'm an AWS Cloud and BCS Certified Practitioner.
-- 🎓 I have recently graduated from the Open University in Computing and IT.
+- 🎓 I am an Open University Computing and IT graduate.

 ### Some of my favourite technologies: